Juliana Velasquez: Bellator Women's Flyweight World Champion

 Juliana faced undefeated flyweight champ, Ilima-Lei Macfarlane, on December 10, 2020 at Bellator 254.
 She won the fight and the Bellator Women's Flyweight World Championship via unanimous decision.

 Juliana made her first title defense against Denise Kielholtz on July 16, 2021 at Bellator 262.
 She won the bout by split decision.

 Velasquez attempted to defend her title against Liz Carmouche on April 22, 2022 at Bellator 278.
 She lost the bout and the title via elbows from crucifix at the end of the fourth round.
 Following the bout, Velasquez's team appealed the result on the grounds of refereeing error made by Mike Beltran, but the appeal was denied by the Hawaii State Boxing Commission.

 In a title rematch, Velasquez faced Liz Carmouche again on December 9, 2022 at Bellator 289.
 She lost the fight via an armbar submission in the second round.

+Velasquez was scheduled to face Paula Cristina on November 17, 2023 at Bellator 301.
+The week of the event, the bout was scrapped for unknown reasons.

+Professional Fighters League

+Velasquez debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and lost the bout by unanimous decision to Liz Carmouche in a third consecutive loss against her.

+Velasquez faced Lisa Mauldin at PFL 4 on June 13, 2024.
+She won the fight via TKO in the second round.

+On February 18, 2025, the promotion officially revealed that Velasquez joined the 2025 PFL Women's Flyweight Tournament.

+In the quarterfinal, Velasquez was scheduled to face Taila Santos on April 11, 2025, at PFL 2.
+However, Santos withdrew from the tournament and was replaced by Ekaterina Shakalova.
+She lost the fight via rear-naked choke in round one.

+Velasquez faced Skakalova in a rematch at PFL 9 on August 15, 2025.
+She won the fight by unanimous decision.